 Application for Today

 As I walk through life today, I want to pray to the LORD for His help.
 I know I am powerless on my own, but I will not live in fear and dismay today because of my enemies.
-I will trust the LORD to route my enemies, and I will praise and worship Him before He even acts to help me.
+I will trust the LORD to rout my enemies, and I will praise and worship Him before He even acts to help me.
 I can trust the LORD to help me every day, especially today.
 Will you trust the LORD to fight your battles today?